SeldonIO/seldon-core/docs-gb/reference/images.md

 ## Other images

 {% hint style="warning" %}
-The following images play examplary roles only and are not production ready.
+The following images are examples only and are not production ready.
 {% endhint %}

 ### Language wrappers (examples only)